chetansinghsajwan/notes/git/concepts/branch.md

 # Branch

-A branch is nothing but a [reference](ref.md) to a commit.
+A branch represents a line of work.
+In implementation, a branch is just a [reference](ref.md) to the latest commit in that line of work.

-They are used to point to the head of a line of development.
+## Ref